SinisaVukmirovic/FrontEnd-Mentor-challenge-2/README-template.md

 ### What I learned

+#### When and where do we use a link or a button?
+##### Use buttons when the user- action causes a change in either back-end or the front-end of the website.
+For example, submitting a form, opening a pop-up or a modal or a pannel on the same page.
+##### Use links when the user-action doesn't affect the website at all.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: